SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Range Operators
 ---------------

-Swift includes two :newTerm:`range operators`, which are shortcuts for expressing a range of values.
+Swift includes several :newTerm:`range operators`, which are shortcuts for expressing a range of values.

 .. _BasicOperators_ClosedRangeOperator: